DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning.md

 ### Mentors

-For this topic you should:

-- read the ECT’s study materials below
-- catch up with your ECT
-- briefly watch them teach
+There’s no mentoring session with your ECT this week.
+Instead, your induction tutor should arrange a training session.

+### Induction tutor

+Use the materials below to arrange a training session on making assessment manageable and effective (75 minutes).

+View induction tutor materials

 ## Week 3: marking - learning from colleagues

+### ECTs

 There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+Instead, your mentor will lead the discussion about this topic in your weekly meeting (60 minutes).

 ### Mentors

-The ECT doesn’t have a self-study element this week.
+The ECT does not have a self-study element this week.
 Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-3-mentor-materials)

 ## Week 4: high-quality feedback

+### ECTs

 For this topic you’ll need to:

-- work through the self-study materials below
+- work through the self-study materials below (15 minutes)
-- catch up with your mentor

-Duration: 15 minutes.
+- attend a training session arranged by your induction tutor (75 minutes)

 1. [Instructions](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-4-ect-instructions)
 2. [Classroom practice](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-4-ect-classroom-practice)

 ### Mentors

-For this topic you should:

-- read the ECT’s study materials below
-- catch up with your ECT
-- briefly watch them teach
+There’s no mentoring session with your ECT this week.
+Instead, your induction tutor should arrange a training session.

+### Induction tutor

+Use the materials below to arrange a training session on high-quality feedback (75 minutes).

+View induction tutor materials

 ## Week 5: marking - efficiencies

+### ECTs

 There are no self-study materials this week.
-Instead, your mentor will lead the discussion about this topic in your weekly meeting.
+Instead, your mentor will lead the discussion about this topic in your weekly meeting (60 minutes).

 ### Mentors

-The ECT doesn’t have a self-study element this week.
+The ECT does not have a self-study element this week.
 Instead, you should use the materials below to help you plan a discussion with them about this topic.

 [View mentor materials](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/summer-week-5-mentor-materials)

 ## Week 6: review of the module

+### ECTs

-Your mentor should arrange a catch-up with you to discuss what you have learnt during this module.
+Your mentor should arrange a catch-up with you to discuss what you have learnt during this module (30 minutes).

-Duration: 30 minutes.

 ### Mentors